Quick and Easy Way to Change a Will

 Because while you may have a roadmap of how your life is going to progress from this point onwards, even the best-laid plans can go awry.
 Events such as getting married, getting divorced, having kids or just having an argument with a former best friend can mean that your carefully constructed Will is now completely out of date.
 So there are reasons why you may want to change your Will, but there are also questions to consider before you do.

 Why Change Your Will?

 Most people change their Will when they have children or grandchildren, and want to leave them a legacy when they’re gone.
 Other reasons for changing a Will include:

 - A change in financial circumstances (particularly if you come into a large amount of money)

-The easiest and safest way to change a will is to draw up a completely new document.
-While you can technically do this yourself, using a professional will writing service means that your will has been properly constructed, is basically watertight and will be a clear and definite representation of your wishes.
-It is crucial, however, to ensure that any pre-existing wills are then destroyed, and that the new will states quite clearly that it revokes any older wills or codicils.
+The easiest and safest way to change a Will is to draw up a completely new Will.
+While you can technically do this yourself, using a professional Will writing service means that your Will has been properly constructed, is basically watertight and will be a clear and definite representation of your wishes.
+It is crucial, however, to ensure that any pre-existing Wills are then destroyed, and that the new Will states quite clearly that it revokes any older Wills or codicils.
 This is to avoid any confusion after you’ve gone.

 The cost of making a Will is far less than the cost to your family of not making one, or creating one that could be on shaky legal ground because it hasn’t been checked by an expert.
 Writing a Will using a proper Will writing service should cost you around £125+VAT (£150).